Best Pillows (2026)

 Best Budget: Beckham Hotel Collection (~$30/pillow) — Check price

 At roughly $60 for a set of two queen-size pillows, the Beckham Hotel Collection offers remarkable value.
 The 1050-gram down-alternative fill delivers approximately 8 inches of initial loft in a 250-thread-count cotton cover.
 With over 250,000 Amazon reviews and a 4.3/5 rating, it is the most popular pillow on the platform.
-Tom's Guide names it their favorite budget pick.
+Tom's Guide names it their favorite budget pick, noting the fill is not too soft or too firm and keeps the head and neck well-supported.
 Best suited for back and stomach sleepers who prefer softer support; side sleepers may want more contouring. [src2, src3]

 Best for Side Sleepers: Eli & Elm Side Sleeper Pillow (~$100) — Check price